If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 Extra Dark Lenses Teach Your Eyes to Love the Dark

-Wearing any kind of sunglasses indoors might reduce your discomfort in the short-term, but make no mistake: any temporary relief comes with a massive drawback: the risk of dark-adapting your eyes, making you even more sensitive to light over time.
+Wearing any kind of sunglasses indoors might reduce your discomfort in the short-term, but make no mistake: any temporary reprieve comes with a massive drawback: the risk of dark-adapting your eyes, making you even more sensitive to light over time.

 A similar phenomenon takes place when you wear sunglasses indoors.
 This applies whether they’re your average pair of sunglasses or the darkest lenses for sensitive eyes you can find.